- Meet Shubhangee Shelke, a Technology Audit Management Professional and a Bodybuilding Champion.

 At first, I was a bit scared of telling my family that I was turning into a non-vegetarian.
 But miraculously they turned out to be cool with it and supported me throughout.

-Another challenge for was having to decline social invitations, or not going out with my colleagues for a bite because of food choices.
+Another challenge was having to decline social invitations, or not go out with my colleagues for a bite because of food choices.
 My social life did take a hit.